richardcarls/passport-indieauth/README.md

 ```

 ## Contributing
+Please feel free to submit bugs and feature requests through the issues interface.
+I welcome pull requests, even for small things.

 #### Tests
 The test suite is located in the `test/` directory.
 All new features are expected to have corresponding test cases.
-Ensure that all tests are
-passing by running the test command.
+Ensure that all tests are passing by running the test command.

 ```shell
 npm test